Jurassic World: Sequels

 Trevorrow said in 2014 that sequels to Jurassic World had been discussed.
 The first sequel, titled Jurassic World: Fallen Kingdom, was released in June 2018.
-Trevorrow and Connolly returned to write the script for the sequel, which features Pratt and Howard reprising their roles, The film also introduces another main character, named Maisie Lockwood, portrayed by Isabella Sermon.
-Trevorrow acted as an executive producer with Spielberg.
+Trevorrow and Connolly returned to write the script for the sequel, which features Pratt and Howard reprising their roles, Trevorrow acted as an executive producer with Spielberg.
 J. A. Bayona directed the film, which serves as the middle chapter of the Jurassic World trilogy.
 Jurassic World Dominion was released in June 2022, with Trevorrow returning as director.
 Pratt and Howard also reprise their roles.